Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Since each density category has its own unique set of pros and cons, knowing the latex density in a mattress is an important factor to recognize.

-How is Latex Density Measured?
+How Is Latex Density Measured?

 As mentioned above, the latex rubber density is measured using a mathematical formula to determine the pounds per cubic foot (PCF).
 The formula involves taking the object’s weight and dividing it by its total overall volume, and the resulting number is the PCF.
 For example, if a latex mattress weighs 100 pounds and measures 25 cubic feet, the result would be 4 PCF (100 divided by 25 equals 4).